muratk5n/thirdwave/en/README.md

 worker, utilizes them, makes money of off them.
 Noone pays the mother for her labor.

-This is the dirty little secret of the free market; that it relies on a lot of free stuff.
+This is the dirty little secret of the free market; it relies on a lot of free stuff.

 ---